3 Reasons Tulsa Should Be A Tech Hub

 The autonomous systems revolution has arrived, and Tulsa is well-positioned to harness the power of these technologies to become the heartland’s “Tech Hub.”

-A consortium of Tulsa partners called the Tulsa Hub for Equitable & Trustworthy Autonomy (THETA) recently submitted a proposal for the Economic Development Administration’s Tech Hubs program.
+A consortium of Tulsa partners recently submitted a proposal for the Economic Development Administration’s Tech Hubs program.
 This consortium is backed by a Steering Committee comprised of regional leaders, including Tulsa Community College, Black Tech Street, The University of Tulsa, Partner Tulsa, Oklahoma State University, Madison Strategies Group, and TEDC Creative Capital.
 EDA intends to designate at least 20 regions as Tech Hubs based on their ability to become globally competitive and advance U.S. national security while catalyzing the creation of good jobs for American workers at all skill levels, both equitably and inclusively.

-Led by Tulsa Innovation Labs, THETA aims to turn the Tulsa region into a global hub for innovations in Trustworthy & Equitable Autonomous Systems (TEAS), which is expected to be a $1.36 trillion market by 2032.
-THETA’s application will focus on innovations in uncrewed aerial systems (UAS), generative artificial intelligence (AI), and cybersecurity technologies.
+Led by Tulsa Innovation Labs, the consortium aims to turn the Tulsa region into a global hub for innovations in trustworthy and secure autonomous systems, which is expected to be a $1.36 trillion market by 2032.
+The application will focus on innovations in uncrewed aerial systems (UAS), generative artificial intelligence (AI), and cybersecurity technologies.

 Here are three reasons Tulsa should receive a Tech Hubs designation: